Manage access to Amazon Web Services Support Center

 Note

-If you deny any of the below actions in your IAM policies, it could result in unintended behaviour in Support Center when creating or interacting with a support case.
+Denying any of the following actions in your IAM policies, might result in unintended behavior in Support Center when creating or interacting with a support case.

 Action | Description |